Ah London, isn’t she glorious?

 I left London when I was very young and hadn’t been back to live since, until my return several months ago.
 Having lived in Asia most of my life, I immediately noticed/was bemused by things that stood out to me as being unlike anything I’d experienced before.
 Without further ado, here are a few things that have characterised my personal experience in London so far.

-- I keep seeing foxes and Bill Nighy everywhere.
+5. I keep seeing foxes and Bill Nighy everywhere.
 Yeah, you heard right.
 Foxes, as in, the animal, and Bill Nighy, as in, the 67-year-old British actor from Love Actually.
 What an extraordinary combination.
 It’s like someone just plucked the two most British creatures they could think of and, for some reason, decided they’d be a fixed constant in my life.
 I see foxes in the most bizarre places — like on Westminster Bridge road, or in Soho, trotting past bars.
 Perhaps Mr Fox now spends his Friday nights out on the lash rather than hanging around his hole in the ground?
 As for Bill Nighy, he was first spotted sitting next to me at breakfast at Cecconi’s in Mayfair, then subsequently spotted in the most unexpected situations i.e. 10pm in Carnaby Market, or on the tube escalators.
 So what exactly is going on here?
 There must be some sort of supernatural attraction between myself and these things — perhaps our energies are spiritually intertwined, or the planets are aligned in such a way that I am destined to encounter foxes and Bill Nighy every week of my life.
 Is Bill Nighy my guardian angel, my fairy godmother?
-He probably just wants my autograph but is too shy to ask for it.
 Who knows.
-Of all the things the powers of divine intervention could have done, they chose to do this.
-I imagine this one is very specific to my personal experience, but if you too find yourself in unusual orbit with foxes & Bill Nighy, then please reach out so that we can talk about our feelings.
+Of all things the powers of divine intervention could have done, they chose this.
+I imagine this one is very specific to my personal experience, but if you too find yourself in unusual orbit with foxes & Bill Nighy, please reach out so that we can talk about our feelings.